Symbolic Significance of Characters

 Many of the characters in A Tale of Two Cities have a symbolical significance.
 Charles Dickens has a perfect control over art of characterization and he use them perfectly to achieve his ends.
 All the characters are either an allegory or a symbol.
 In this short lesson, there is a brief symbolic significance of characters in A Tale of Two Cities.

 Symbolic significance of d’Evremonde reflects French Revolution on factual grounds.
-Marquis d’Evremonde is the symbol of inhumanity stonehearted aristocracy and callousness of the privileged class.
+Marquis d’Evremonde is the symbol of inhumanity stone-hearted aristocracy and callousness of the privileged class.
 He is a symbol for evil and corruption and represents the ruling class of aristocrats.
 He can do anything to meet his objectives and he is completely ignorant to the lives of the peasants whom he exploits.
 He lacks sympathy for the poor people as his attitude and behavior exposes him when he tramples a child to death under his carriage.
-Multiple events expose him and at same time upper class of France, that how they behave to lower class people.
-The rape of a young woman, murder of her brother, Doctor Manette’s imprisonment for eighteen years, and their hold on government authorities reveals stonehearted aristocracy of upper class in France at that time.
+Multiple events expose him and at the same time upper class of France, that how they behave to lower-class people.
+The rape of a young woman, murder of her brother, Doctor Manette’s imprisonment for eighteen years, and their hold on government authorities reveals stone-hearted aristocracy of upper class in France.

 Farmer and woodcutter are also pure symbolic figures.
 The character of farmer symbolize death who is continuously sowing the seeds of death; death that would come in the wake of the French Revolution.
 The symbolic idea is that, the two forces woodcutter and farmer are silently doing their jobs to ruin human happiness in the form of Revolution.
 The planted trees by the farmer turned into wooden spear, the deadly weapon of revolutionaries.

 You have gone through the symbolic significance of main characters of the novel.
-Some character have more than one symbol due to change in their personality.
-As in the case of Sydney Carton, his role is different in start and at end, he is totally changed.
+Some character has more than one symbol due to change in their personality.
+As with Sydney Carton, his role is different to start and at the end, he is totally changed.
 He starts from zero and ends with the title of hero.
-Other characters are also presented symbolically up to some extant, but due to less presence on canvas, they have less significance.
+Other characters are also presented symbolically up to some extant, but because of less presence on canvas, they have less significance.